furacca/cuterle/README.md

-  -m                 Enable the manual mode. -tsv and -fasta argument are requested -tsv file.tsv      Input file containing the tsv file output from InterPro -fasta file.fasta  Input file containing the fasta sequences -nf NF             Name format.
+  -m                 Enable the manual mode. -tsv and -fasta argument are requested -tsv file.tsv      Input file containing the tsv file output from InterPro -fasta file.fasta  Input file containing the fasta sequences -a Pfam or SMART   Prior choice between 'Pfam' and 'SMART'.
+Read the documentation.
+  -nf NF             Name format.
 Read the documentation.
 Format: [1,2,3,4,5] -savetable         Export all kind of domains extracted in ~.csv file, sort by matches -draw_image        FOR EACH sequences create a ~.jpg file reporting sequence+domains